HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 ## Example data
 In this tutorial series, we will be working with `tenure` data.
 This variable addresses the percent of occupied units that are owner vs. renter-occupied.
 We will be looking at areas around the Harvard campus, in Somerville and Cambridge.

-The steps you will learn in this tutorial series can be applied to accessing _any_ kind of US census data, regardless of the demographic variable or geography you are seeking.
+The steps you will learn in this tutorial series can be applied to accessing all US census data, regardless of the variable or geography you seek.